ochesam/Assignments/week3/README.md

-this is a simple readme fil:wq
+this is a simple readme file
+ this is a week 3 branch